 Halloween is around the corner!
 Yay... my boy is going to join the 'Trick or Treat' at our neighborhood.
 This, the ghost meringues that I made today was a trial run for the giveaway.

-This is my first attempt on baking meringues.
+This was my first attempt on baking meringues.
 I'm so happy that they turned out so nice.
 Hmm...
-I knew my piping skill sucks but as I said on my Facebook post, 'ghost never look alike' .
-So it's perfectly fine if I don't pipe them perfectly same. :)
+I knew my piping skill sucks but ghost never look alike, so it's perfectly fine if I don't pipe them perfectly same. :)

 3 Egg Whites